gryphonshafer/Bot-IRC/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2021 by Gryphon Shafer.
+This software is Copyright (c) 2016-2021 by Gryphon Shafer.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software, licensed under:

+    The Artistic License 2.0 (GPL Compatible)